 The Newborn Screening Ontario Submitter Quality Indicator Report

 Newborn Screening Ontario (NSO) has developed tools and metrics to help hospitals and midwifery practices gauge whether they are using the current screening system optimally and to ensure timely and high quality screening for infants in their care.
-The reports are distributed on a quarterly basis and provide information about three key newborn screening (NBS) performance indicators: Sample Transit Time, Unsatisfactory Samples and Age at Collection.
+The reports are distributed on a quarterly basis and provide information about five key newborn screening (NBS) performance indicators:

-- Sample Transit Time: A site specific graphical report showing the time in business days that it takes from the collection of a NBS dried blood spot (DBS) sample to its receipt at NSO.
-Data is displayed based on the day of the week the sample is collected and includes all samples received at NSO during the period of the report.
+DBS Specimen Transit Time: A site specific graphical report showing the time it takes from the collection of a NBS dried blood spot (DBS) specimen to its receipt at NSO.
+Data is displayed based on the day of the week the specimen is collected and includes all specimens received at NSO during the period of the report.

-Please click here for information about how to interpret the Transit Time Indicator
+Please click here for information about how to interpret the DBS Transit Time Indicator

-- Unsatisfactory Samples: A site specific graphical report showing the number of NBS samples received during the report period which were reported by NSO as unsatisfactory.
-This indicator includes an itemization of the reasons why samples were reported as unsatisfactory and permits comparison to the provincial trend.
+DBS Unsatisfactory Specimens: A site specific graphical report showing the number of NBS specimens received during the report period which were reported by NSO as unsatisfactory.
+This indicator includes an itemization of the reasons why specimens were reported as unsatisfactory and permits comparison to the provincial trend.

-This indicator is useful for highlighting the most common reason(s) why samples collected at a hospital or midwifery practice are rejected so that changes to collection practices may be considered.
+This indicator is useful for highlighting the most common reason(s) why specimens collected at a hospital or midwifery practice are rejected so that changes to collection practices may be considered.

-Please click here for information about how to interpret your Unsatisfactory Sample Indicator.
+Please click here for information about how to interpret your Unsatisfactory Specimen Indicator.

-- Age at Collection: A site specific graphical report providing information about the timing of NBS sample collection by a hospital or midwifery practice.
-Only data for initial samples is included in this report.
-The indicator displays the “Age at Collection” (in days) on the x-axis and the “Cumulative Percent Samples Collected” on the y-axis.
-The “Cumulative Percent Samples Collected” is the running total of all of the samples collected between birth and the age specified on the X axis, expressed as a percent of the total number of samples collected during the period of the report.
+Age at Collection: A site specific graphical report providing information about the timing of NBS specimen collection by a hospital or midwifery practice.
+Only data for initial specimens is included in this report.
+The indicator displays the “Age at Collection” (in days) on the x-axis and the “Cumulative Percent Specimens Collected” on the y-axis.
+The “Cumulative Percent Specimens Collected” is the running total of all of the specimens collected between birth and the age specified on the X axis, expressed as a percent of the total number of specimens collected during the period of the report.

-This indicator may be helpful for guiding operational processes aimed at accommodating the NSO recommended age for initial NBS sample collection.
+This indicator may be helpful for guiding operational processes aimed at accommodating the NSO recommended age for initial NBS specimen collection.

 Please click here for instructions on how to interpret the Age at Collection Indicator.

-- Requisition Completion Indicator: The Requisition Completion Indicator displays the percent-completeness of eight key fields on the newborn screening (NBS) blood collection device and includes all NBS samples received by NSO from your institution or midwifery practice during the period of the report.
+Requisition Completion Indicator: The Requisition Completion Indicator displays the percent-completeness of key fields on the newborn screening (NBS) blood collection device and includes all NBS specimens received by NSO from your institution or midwifery practice during the period of the report.
 These critical fields are used for the purpose of identifying and linking newborns with previous screening specimens and to locate the family or healthcare provider in the event of a screen positive result.
 Some demographic information is incorporated into the disorder logic used to interpret screening results.
 Missing, incomplete or improbable information in any of these fields on the requisition necessitates follow-up by NSO staff to obtain this information resulting in unnecessary delays in the infant’s screening process and creating un-necessary work for you and NSO.

 Please click here for instructions on how to interpret the Requisition Completion Indicator.

-For further inquiries, or for recommendations as to how we might improve this report, please contact Christine McRoberts (NSO Quality Coordinator).
+For further inquiries, or for recommendations as to how we might improve this report, please contact Christine McRoberts (NSO Laboratory and Quality Manager).